johnwlee1017/Loocatr-frontend/README.md

 ## Tech Stack

-The stack used for this project is React Native for the front-end, and a Ruby on Rails API for the backend.
+The stack used for this project is React Native, Ruby on Rails, PostreSQL, Firebase, and Heroku

 ## Installation